 What is Tokyo fine-patterned dyeing ?

-Tokyo fine-patterned dyeing (called Tokyo some komon in Japanese) is a stencil dyed textile produced in the area around the Shinjuku and Setagaya Wards in Tokyo Prefecture, which was designated as a traditional national craft in 1976.
+Tokyo fine-patterned dyeing (called Tokyo some komon in Japanese) is a stencil dyed textile produced in different wards of Tokyo like Shinjuku and Setagaya.
+It was designated as a traditional national craft in 1976.

-A law enacted at the beginning of the Meiji period (1868 – 1912) stipulated samurai had to cut their hair topknot, and this was followed by a rapid change to Western dress and a significant decline in men wearing Tokyo fine-patterned kimono.
+A law enacted at the beginning of the Meiji period (1868-1912) required samurai to cut their topknot.
+This was followed by a rapid change to Western dress and a significant decline in men wearing Tokyo fine-patterned kimono.
 However, the amount of women wearing fine-patterned kimono also increased.

 General Production Process